AndBible/docs-wiki/Reading-Plans.md

 ...
 334=Nov-30;Est 7-8,Oba,Heb 3-5
 ```

+As mentioned in the ".conf file" section, you will need to add this line to the .conf file: `AndBibleReadingPlanDateBased=true`

 OSIS format references must be used and OSIS Bible book names must be used.
 These will be translated to the current language when displayed in And Bible.
 E.g. Gen.1,Matt.1-Matt.2,Ps.119.1-Ps.119.10